Urpagin/github-mirror-user/README.md

 ## Small Behaviour Explanation

-If you receive a code 55 from the Discord webhook, it means the `crontab_script.sh` script is running and it is ran once more, almost making them overlap, if not for the lockfile logic on top of the script.
+If you receive a code 55 from the Discord webhook, it means the `crontab_script.sh` script is running, and it is run once more, almost making them overlap, if not for the lockfile logic on top of the script.

 ## Security 🔒

 > [!IMPORTANT]
 > Ensure logs remain secure and private, as some logging includes sensitive tokens for GitHub and Forgejo!

+The script doesn't account for deleted repositories, *yet*.
+Maybe Forgejo accounts for this, since all repos are of the "mirror" type, they might get deleted as upstream is deleted.